Encyclopaedia Inflationaris: Introduction

 In order to produce a phase of inflation within General Relativity, the matter content of the universe has to be dominated by a fluid with negative pressure.
-At very high energy, the correct description of matter is field theory, the prototypical example being a scalar field since it is compatible with the symmetries implied by the cosmological principle.
+At very high energy, matter is described by field theory, the prototypical example being a scalar field since it is compatible with the symmetries implied by the cosmological principle.
 Quite remarkably, if the potential of this scalar field is sufficiently flat (in fact, more precisely, its logarithm) so that the field moves slowly, then the corresponding pressure is negative.
 This is why it is believed that inflation is driven by one (or several) scalar field(s).
 For obvious reasons, this scalar field was given the name ``inflaton''.
 However, the physical nature of the inflaton and its relation with the standard model of particle physics and its extensions remain elusive.
 Moreover the shape of its potential is not known except that it must be sufficiently flat.
 This is not so surprising since, as mentioned above, the inflationary mechanism is supposed to take place at very high energies in a regime where particle physics is not known and has not been tested in accelerators.

 Another crucial aspect of the inflationary scenario is how it ends and how it is connected to the subsequent hot Big-Bang phase.
 It is believed that, after the slow-roll period, the field oscillates at the bottom of its potential, or undergoes tachyonic preheating, but finally decays into radiation.
 In this way, inflation is smoothly connected to the radiation-dominated epoch~\cite{Turner:1983he, Kofman:1997yn, Bassett:2005xm, Mazumdar:2010sa, Finelli:1998bu, Bassett:1998wg, Finelli:2000ya,Jedamzik:2010dq, Jedamzik:2010hq, Easther:2010mr}.
 Unfortunately, very little is observationally known on this so-called reheating period.
 Let us stress that adiabatic initial conditions, as favored from the current CMB measurements, naturally stem from such a setup within single field models.
-Another constraint is that the reheating temperature, $\Treh$, must be higher than the nucleosynthesis scale (\ie a few $\MeV$).
-If, however, one restricts oneself to specific models, then one can obtain better bounds on $\Treh$, as was recently shown for the first time in \Refc{Martin:2010kz}.
-But, so far, these constraints concern a few models only.
+Another hard bound is that the reheating energy, $\Treh$, must be higher than the nucleosynthesis scale (\ie a few $\MeV$).
+The very first constraints on $\Treh$ using CMB data (from the WMAP satellite) were derived in \Refc{Martin:2010kz}, but these were concerning a few models only.